-T.INT T.IMP O.DETECTSVS x
+T.INT T.IMP

+O.DETECTSOS x

-O.DETECTPLD x
+O.DETECTPLD х

 O.DENY x

+O.MNT x

 O.ACC x

-Next, the rationale for each matching is provided:
+48 Next, the rationale for each matching is provided:

-- T.INT sets that the TOE can be subject to integrity attacks over the TOE or the payload.
+- 49 T.INT sets that the TOE can be subject to integrity attacks over the TOE or the payload.
 These attacks can be carried out by untrusted IT elements from its IT environment, including any malware or untrusted IT element, or even untrusted users having access to the TOE.
-O.DETECTSVS indicates that the TOE shall detect any attack against the integrity of the TOE, including the TSF or the user authentication data.
+O.DETECTSOS indicates that the TOE shall detect any attack against the integrity of the TOE, including the TSF or the user authentication data.
 With O.DETECTPLD the TOE shall detect any attack against the integrity of the payload.
 Furthermore, O.DENY security objective obliges the TOE not to load or make the payload available on the event of an integrity compromise.
-Therefore, it is demonstrated that T.INT is fully countered by O.DETECTSVS, O.DETECTPLD and O.DENY. - 49 T.IMP sets that an unauthorized user attempts to impersonate a legitimate user, or to gain unauthorized execution of the TOE or unauthorized access to the payload.
-This threat is counteracted by O.ACC, which enforces an access control mechanism, so that only authorized users can launch the TOE and access the payload.
-Payload confidentiality is thus assured since only authorised users can access the payload information. - 50 The following table shows the trivial correspondence between the security objective applicable to the TOE Environment and the assumption identified above.
+Therefore, it is demonstrated that T.INT is fully countered by O.DETECTSOS, O.DETECTPLD and O.DENY. - 50 T.IMP sets that an unauthorized user attempts to impersonate a legitimate user, or to gain unauthorized execution of the TOE or unauthorized access to the payload.
+This threat is counteracted by O.MNT, which allows creating and managing authorized users, and O.ACC, enforcing an access control mechanism, so that only authorized users can launch the TOE and access the payload.
+Payload confidentiality is thus assured since only authorised users can access the payload information. - 51 The following table shows the trivial correspondence between the security objective applicable to the TOE Environment and the assumption identified above.
 The assumption is addressed by the defined security objectives.